nuuuwan/news_lk3_data/README.md

 The Sri Lanka Podujana Peramuna (SLPP) today officially announces its National Organiser MP Namal Rajapaksa as the party’s Presidential Candidate.

 The SLPP General Secretary, Sagara Kariyawasam announced this moments ago at the party’s headquarters in Nelum Mawatha.

+Former President Mahinda Rajapaksa, SLPP founder Basil Rajapaksa, and several other party members had also attended the event.

+Namala Rajapaksa had been tipped to be named as the SLPP’s presidential candidate after SLPP MP Dhammika Perera decided to withdraw from the race citing personal reasons.

+The business magnate had informed the party yesterday (6) that he will not contest the 2024 Presidential Election due to personal reasons.

+Hence, the party leadership had decided to name an alternate candidate.

+Accordingly, Namal Rajapaksa will be the youngest candidate in this year’s presidential poll.

 ◼️